PRECIOUS-Gold steady as Trump speech stokes fears of govt shutdown

 Holdings of SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, dropped 0.18 percent on Tuesday.
 Holdings have dropped for three straight sessions.

-Liquidity remained low as China and several other markets in Asia still closed for the Lunar New Year holiday
+Liquidity remained low with China and several other markets in Asia still closed for the Lunar New Year holiday

-Silver was down 0.3 percent at $15.79, and platinum edged 0.1 percent lower to $815.
+Silver fell 0.5 percent at $15.76, and platinum edged 0.2 percent lower to $814.30.
 (Reporting by Nallur Sethuraman in Bengaluru; Editing by Shreejay Sinha and Sherry Jacob-Phillips)